-On the Northern shelf, the thick accumulation of contourites may have played a role 386 in the preconditioning of the landslides (i.e. Brackenridge et al., 2020).
-The contourites 387 388 are generally fine-grained, poorly sorted, and have low permeabilities (Miramontes et 389 al., 2016; De Castro et al., 2020).
-Rapid deposition of such sediments favours the generation of excess pore pressure and weak layers that can ultimately trigger slope 390 391 failures (Solheim et al., 2005; Gatter et al., 2020; Nicholson et al., 2020).
-In addition, 392 the deposition of contourite drifts can create a set of local high-gradient slopes that can serve as slope failure susceptible structures, which increases slope instability and 393 394 lead to an increased likelihood of slope failures (Bryn et al., 2005; Rashid et al., 2017; 395 Miramontes et al., 2018).
+On the Northern shelf, the thick accumulation of contourites may have played a role in the preconditioning of the landslides (i.e. Brackenridge et al., 2020).
+The contourites are generally fine-grained, poorly sorted, and have low permeabilities (Miramontes et al., 2016; De Castro et al., 2020).
+Rapid deposition of such sediments favours the generation of excess pore pressure and weak layers that can ultimately trigger slope failures (Solheim et al., 2005; Gatter et al., 2020; Nicholson et al., 2020).
+In addition, the deposition of contourite drifts can create a set of local high-gradient slopes that can serve as slope failure susceptible structures, which increases slope instability and lead to an increased likelihood of slope failures (Bryn et al., 2005; Rashid et al., 2017; Miramontes et al., 2018).

-The intense storms and wave actions created by the EAC along the Australian coastline 397 could also prime and trigger slope failures.
-Although the sedimentation rate is low 398 399 along the eastern Australian margin due to a combination of factors such as low mainland sediment flux, limited accommodation space, and longshore drift is 400 generally assumed to have greater effect on sediment transport of the shelf sediments 401 402 (Short and Trenaman 1992; Keene et al. 2008), recent studies showed that the EAC has a more significant effect on upper and mid-slope margin sedimentation than 403 404 previously thought (Keene et al., 2008).
-In addition, the EAC flows southward as the EAC Extension, along the east side of Bass Strait, reaching the east coast of Tasmania 405 (e.g., Ridgway and Dunn, 2003), and the eddies associated with the EAC are up to 200-406 407 300 km in diameter, often 2-3 times annually, with a lifetime spanning more than a year (Figure 1B; Boland and Church, 1981).
-These large-scale eddies follow a complex 408 southward trajectory and are generally constrained within slope settings (Boland and 409 410 Church, 1981; Ridgway and Hill, 2009).
-Therefore, eddies and cyclic wave loading can 411 continuously destabilise seabed sediments and ultimately trigger variously scaled slope failures (i.e. Marshall et al., 1978; Bea et al., 1983).
-Therefore, it is reasonable to 412 413 presume that the Northern region has a high hazard potential, representing a natural 414 hazard region in the Gippsland Basin.
-New geological and geophysical datasets (including sedimentary cores, grabbing or dredging samples, additional high resolution 415 416 sub-bottom profiles, 3D seismic reflection data, crewed submersible dives, and Underwater Autonomous Vehicles) are needed to assess modern seabed conditions 417

-418 (oceanographic and geomorphology) and to provide better suggestions for future419 geohazard assessments.
+The intense storms and wave actions created by the EAC along the Australian coastline could also prime and trigger slope failures.
+Although the sedimentation rate is low along the eastern Australian margin due to a combination of factors such as low mainland sediment flux, limited accommodation space, and longshore drift is generally assumed to have greater effect on sediment transport of the shelf sediments (Short and Trenaman, 1992; Keene et al., 2008), recent studies showed that the EAC has a more significant effect on upper and mid-slope margin sedimentation than previously thought (Keene et al., 2008).
+In addition, the EAC flows southward as the EAC Extension, along the east side of Bass Strait, reaching the east coast of Tasmania (e.g., Ridgway and Dunn, 2003), and the eddies associated with the EAC are up to 200-300 km in diameter, often 2-3 times annually, with a lifetime spanning more than a year (Figure 1B; Boland and Church, 1981).
+These large-scale eddies follow a complex southward trajectory and are generally constrained within slope settings (Boland and Church, 1981; Ridgway and Hill, 2009).
+Therefore, eddies and cyclic wave loading can continuously destabilise seabed sediments and ultimately trigger variously scaled slope failures (i.e. Marshall et al., 1978; Bea et al., 1983).
+Additionally, historical tsunamis have been identified along the Northern shelf since the Late Pleistocene (Bryant and Price, 1997).
+Therefore, it is reasonable to presume that the Northern region has a high hazard potential, representing a natural hazard region in the Gippsland Basin.
+New geological and geophysical datasets (including sedimentary cores, grabbing or dredging samples, additional high-resolution sub-bottom profiles, 3D seismic reflection data, crewed submersible dives, and Underwater Autonomous Vehicles) are needed to assess modern seabed conditions (oceanographic and geomorphology) and to provide better suggestions for future geohazard assessments.

-421 Southern and Central regions: the supercritical turbidity currents dominated area
+Southern and Central regions: Bass Cascade Currents and associated turbidity currents dominate